-A. The Industrial Development Board of UNIDO, which is in Vienna, accepted the Statute of the International Civil Service Commission in 1985.
+A. The IAEA, which is in Vienna, accepted the Statute of the International Civil Service Commission in 1979.
 Article 11(a) of the Statute provides that the Commission shall establish the "methods by which the principles for determining conditions of service should be applied", and Article 12(1) that "at the headquarters duty stations ... the Commission shall establish the relevant facts for, and make recommendations as to, the salary scales of staff in the General Service and other locally recruited categories".

 To draw and keep the best-qualified people organisations in the United Nations system seek to offer staff in the General Service category conditions that match the best in the public and private sectors at the duty station.
-Regulation 6.5(a) of the UNIDO Staff Regulations is similar to Regulation 3.1 of the United Nations Staff Regulations, the text that applied to UNIDO staff up to 30 June 1988.
-It states that "The Director-General shall fix the salary scales for staff in the General Service and related categories, normally on the basis of the best prevailing conditions of employment in the locality, taking into account the recommendations of the International Civil Service Commission".
-Surveys are made of local conditions and the Commission has carried them out since 1977 under Article 12(1).
+Regulation 5.01(a) of the Agency's Provisional Staff Regulations states that "The gross base salary scale applicable at the Agency's headquarters for each grade in the General Service category or any other category which is locally recruited shall be promulgated by the Director General with the approval of the Board of Governors".
+Paragraph B.1 of Annex II to the Regulations makes similar provision and adds: "The scales shall be determined on the basis of the best prevailing conditions of employment in the locality concerned ...".
+For that purpose surveys are made of local conditions and the Commission has carried them out since 1977 under Article 12(1).

-In a report it made at its 14th Session, in July 1981, the Commission approved the findings of a survey on Vienna and accordingly recommended that the General Assembly of the United Nations endorse new salary scales for staff in the General Service category and for manual workers in UNIDO and other organisations with headquarters in that city.
+In a report it made at its 14th Session, in July 1981, the Commission approved the findings of a survey on Vienna and accordingly recommended that the General Assembly of the United Nations endorse new salary scales for staff in the General Service category and for manual workers in the Agency and other organisations with headquarters in that city.
 A section of the report on benefits other than salary said that financial assistance, free or reduced-price company products and services and recreation benefits were important and common in Vienna.
 The Commission reckoned the yearly value of such products and services at some 3,000 or 3,500 Austrian schillings on average.

-The staff of UNIDO and other international organisations in Vienna have access to a shop known as the Commissary that sells alcohol and tobacco subject to quotas, as well as household appliances, foodstuffs, cosmetics and other goods.
+The staff of the IAEA and other international organisations in Vienna have access to a shop known as the Commissary that sells alcohol and tobacco subject to quotas, as well as household appliances, foodstuffs, cosmetics and other goods.
 In its 1981 report the Commission valued the "Commissary benefit" at some 9,600 schillings a year for Austrian staff and much more for others, who were allowed bigger quotas of alcohol and tobacco, and it concluded that the benefit offset the fringe benefits local workers got.